Saturday, November 26, 2011

 If you are looking for privacy and state-of-the-art shower facilities, Collier Seminole isn't for you.
 The park gets crowded quickly when all the sites are full, and the awkward dump station causes more than its share of traffic issues, again, mainly to the old layout and design.
 But if you have a smaller unit, love the Everglades and can handle the mosquitoes, then this is a great park.
 The salt marsh mosquitoes, by the way, are part of the experience at any campground anywhere remotely near the Everglades, and Collier Seminole is no exception.
 Bring insect repellant or protective clothing for an enjoyable camping experience.
 Lots of it.

-Next: Northbound in the winter- the only RVs on the road, at:
+Next: Northbound in the winter- We're the only RVs on the road, at:

 Sunday, September 25, 2011